 He is one of the most well-known and paramount members of the young Hungarian actor generation in their 30’ies.
 His stage presence, energy and dynamism are always fascinatingly intense.
 He is one of the few actors who is equally at home in the world of independent theatrical companies, resident theatres, filming, and dubbing studios.

 He graduated from the University of Theatre and Film in Budapest in 2008, in the class instructed by Gábor Zsámbéki and Sándor Zsótér.
 Shortly after he became a leading actor of Maladype Theatre due to such unforgettable performances and title characters as in Leonce and Lena, Woyzeck, King Ubu, Platonov, The Marriage of Figaro and Don Juan.
-Between 2015 and 2020, he was the member of the company of Vígszínház, starring in several lead roles in Crime and Punishment, A Streetcar Named Desire, The Robbers, or The Idiot.
+Since 2015, he has been a member of the company of the Vígszínház, starring in several lead roles in Crime and Punishment, A Streetcar Named Desire, The Robbers, or The Idiot.
 His monodrama based on the life and works of Attila Gérecz is on programme since 2013, while he also performs in Karamazov, a production of great success by MU Theatre.

 He made his directorial debut with Sandman in 2018, while he was co-writer of the script and co-designer of the spectacular projected scenery, as well.